INCY WINCY SPIDER ACTIVITIES!

 When the weather gets cold, they venture inside your homes, finding cracks and crannies in corners or high up to take comfort and spin their webs.

-How eerie, so let’s keep this in mind when making our spiders from inner tubes.
-We can make them hairy and scary and creepy.
+How eerie, so keep this in mind when making our Incy Wincy Spiders from inner tubes.
+We can make them hairy, scary and creepy.

 CRAZY MIXTURE!

-Large ones small ones, and ones with long legs and short legs, black, brown or green ones, some with a bit of red or white striped ones, tiny ones even Incy Wincy Spider ones!
+There are large ones, small ones, and ones with long legs and short legs, black, brown or green ones, some with a bit of red or white striped ones, tiny ones, even Incy Wincy Spider ones!
 So cute…Nooooooo!!!

-Did you know spiders have up to 8 eyes, sometimes 6 or fewer eyes, but they are always even in numbers?
-They also have poor eyesight so they rely on vibration, taste, and stimuli to navigate and find their prey.
+Did you know spiders have up to 8 eyes, sometimes 6 or fewer, but they are always even in number?
+They also have poor eyesight, so they rely on vibration, taste, and stimuli to navigate and find their prey.

 LET’S REMINISCE!